 Health and Retirement Study (HRS)

-A complex sample survey designed to generalize to Americans aged 50+ at each interview, but longitudinal analysts can observe outcomes.
+A complex sample survey designed to generalize to Americans aged 50+ at each interview point.

 Released biennially since 1992.